sharhar/Leopard-EM/docs/programs/match_template.md

 The final block of the match template configuration file is used to choose which GPUs will run on.
 The `num_cpus` field can currently be ignored and just set to `1`.
 The `gpu_ids` field is a list of integers defining which GPU device index(s) the program will target.
-Configuring the search to be run on two GPUs is shown below.
+Configuring the search to be run on the first two GPUs is shown below.

 ```yaml
 computational_config: